 The Office of Cancer Health Disparities: The Office of Cancer Health Disparities proactively identifies and addresses disparities in vulnerable and medically underserved populations and patients.
 Its programs include efforts to increase cancer awareness, screening and treatment among medically underserved or uninsured populations like Latino or African American, Arab immigrants and Native Americans.
 For information, call 716-845-4557 or email Terry.Alford@roswellpark.org.

-Resource Center for Patients and Families: The Resource Center for Patients and Families provides information and expertise to patients, their families and the public.
+The 11 Day Power Play Cancer Resource Center: The 11 Day Power Play Cancer Resource Center provides information and expertise to patients, their families and the public.
 Cancer information specialists are uniquely qualified to help locate, evaluate the overwhelming amount of online information — from searching the National Library of Medicine’s MEDLINE® database to finding information on clinical trials.
 Trained cancer information specialists use easy-to-understand terms to explain medical information and provide each visitor with a thorough and personalized experience.
 Free wigs are also available through the Resource Center for Patients and Families.
 For more information, call 716-845-8659.

 Roswell Park's Amherst Center: The Amherst Center (100 College Parkway in Amherst, New York) provides both chemotherapy infusion and specific types of clinical care, including care for lung cancer patients, in a beautiful and comfortable setting.
 With 20 chemotherapy chairs, eight examination rooms, and three nurses’ stations, the facility was designed specifically to reduce both wait times and travel time for residents living in the northeast suburbs of Buffalo.